matt-palmer999/britishpatriots/_posts/2026-08-19-rug-shaking-dust-fine.md

 According to official council documents, Mrs. Higgins was reported for emitting "unlicensed particulate matter" and creating an "unauthorized localized aerosol event" that threatened the regional air-quality quota.

 "I've been banging the dust out of this carpet since 1971," Mrs. Higgins told reporters while clutching her offending wicker rug-beater.
-"Now I'm told I'm contributing to the global boiling of Dorset.
+"Now I'm told I'm contributing to the global boiling of Dorset."

 A spokesperson for the local council said.
 "We advise all residents to gently vacuum their rugs indoors using an approved low-wattage device, or better yet, replace traditional carpets with reclaimed bamboo flooring."